9cb14c1ec0/opentaxsolver/OTS_2020/0_README.txt

   RPLCSTRNG_02

 History:
+    * 18.05 (3/4/2021) - For Fed-1040, added ability to specify Dependents information
+		for PDF form output.
+(Does not affect any calculations.)
+		On North Carolina state form, fixed comments on lines 7+9, now fills Use-Tax check-box when appropriate, and fixed Refund line 34.
     * 18.04 (2/26/2021) - Added Form 8606 under the 'Other' category.
 		Some minor updates to some 'instructions' files.
 		Fixes to Form 8889 pdf formatting.